Types of Financial Aid

 State-funded grant that provides assistance if you are enrolled in six or more credit hours per semester, a resident of Virginia and demonstrate financial need.
 Funds are limited.
 You are automatically considered when we receive your FAFSA or VASA application.
 The maximum amount is the cost of tuition and fees.
 No additional application is needed.

 Pell Grants are need-based federal student aid.
 Only undergraduate students who have not yet earned a bachelor's degree are eligible for this grant.
-The Pell Grant is awarded using your family's Student Aid Index (SAI) as determined by the VASA or FAFSA.
+The Pell Grant is awarded using your family's Student Aid Index (SAI) as determined by the information you have entered on your FAFSA or VASA application.
 Awards are also based on the number of credit hours you take.
 A minimum of 12 credit hours each semester is required to receive full eligibility, with prorated awards going to students with less than 12 credit hours.

 If you are enrolled in at least six credit hours per semester and demonstrate extreme financial need, you may be eligible for this grant.
 Preference is given to Pell Grant recipients with the lowest Student Aid Index (SAI).